 I originally wrote Lumiana between October and December 2013, fresh out of college trying to live it up in California’s Bay Area.
 As luck would have it, my first boss was a veteran author, and he gifted me with the best advice to get me started: Sit down and write something—it doesn’t have to be good, it’s okay if it sucks, you can always go back and edit it later—just get into the habit of writing something every day.
 And damn, did it suck (yeah, sure, boss, I can write a novel in English.
 I didn’t learn English until fifth grade, although my mom claims my first word was “buggy”).

-To make me sound even crazier (and hey, maybe I actually am a little abnormal—don’t they say the line between creativity and madness is a fine one?), I’m going to tell you something crazy that I’ve been doing pretty much every night since I was 9 years old and diagnosed with childhood epilepsy.
-I’ve suffered from insomnia almost all my life, so to help me fall asleep I tell myself these elaborate stories that usually continue for months.
+To make me sound even crazier (and hey, maybe I actually am a little abnormal—don’t they say the line between creativity and madness is a fine one?), I’m going to tell you something strange that I’ve been doing pretty much every night since I was 9 years old and diagnosed with childhood epilepsy.
+Around that time I developed insomnia, which stayed with me for decades to come.
+To this day (although my sleep has finally improved), I tell myself these elaborate bedtime stories that usually continue for months.
 Lumiana was one of these stories, and the first one I ever tried to put down on paper.

 The story itself came to me because of an incident at the end of my lunch break.
 A John Mayer song was playing in the background as my colleagues and I walked back to our office.
 I can’t remember which song it was—I want to say Waiting on the World to Change or Daughters, but I can’t be sure.
 I casually commented that it’s a nice song.
 While my colleagues didn’t have an issue with the music, they most certainly had very strong opinions about the singer.